Zac-HD/hypofuzz/docs-src/literature.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ankou :cite:`Ankou` measures coverage of the *number of times* each branch was executed,
-i.e. order-insensitive path coverage, rather than the more typical *boolean* was each
+i.e. order-insensitive path coverage.
-branch executed (1 or more times).
 To manage the very large number of covering inputs,
 they use a dynamic distance-based metric to retain only dissimilar inputs rather than
 all covering inputs.
+By comparison AFL bucketizes branch hit-counts.